 We know San Franciscans love their sourdough, and Rize Up Bakery is the real deal.
 Be sure to order some for yourself at RizeUpSourdough.com, and follow @rizeupbakery on Instagram for all the latest flavors.

-Rize Up Bakery does not currently have a brick-and-mortar store, but the bread is available for pick-up in the Bay Area and delivery throughout the United States.
+Rize Up Bakery does not currently have a brick-and-mortar bakery, but the bread is available for pick-up in the Bay Area and delivery throughout the United States.
 Remember to purchase a bread subscription or donate to help Anderson and the team open their new location!